 A Graphics Processing Unit or GPU is made up of hundreds and thousands of cores that perform multiple tasks simultaneously.
 GPU Architecture means how these smaller cores or transistors or other components are connected inside a GPU and how they interact with each other.
 This may also include the use of better transistors, components, and the manufacturing process used.

-Time to time GPU manufactures to improve their GPU architecture for newer graphics cards for better performance and lower power consumption.
+From time to time GPU manufacturers improve their GPU architecture for newer graphics cards for better performance and lower power consumption.
 As we know that NVIDIA and AMD are the two major GPU manufacturers in the world.
 The latest GPU Architecture from Nvidia is Pascal whereas AMD has Polaris architecture in their latest Radeon RX 400 series graphics cards.
 Here in this post, I am going to tell you about the Pascal and Polaris GPU Architecture and also make a comparison between the two.

 NVIDIA Pascal GPU Architecture

 NVIDIA Pascal is the latest and advanced GPU architecture that is used in the current GeForce GTX 10 series graphics cards.
 The fabrication process used is 16nm and the architecture is named after French mathematician Blaise Pascal.
 Below is the diagram of Pascal GPU Architecture.

-Pascal is the successor of the Maxwell architecture which was used in the GeForce 900, 800M series and latest models of 700 series graphics cards.
+Pascal is the successor of the Maxwell architecture which was used in the GeForce 900, 800M series, and the latest models of 700 series graphics cards.
 Every newer GPU architecture has some improvements over the older ones and Pascal here is no exception.
 Pascal is a very advanced GPU architecture that is made using the latest and ultra-fast FinFET.
 FinFET or Fin Field Effect Transistor is a special non-planar or 3D transistor that is used in the design of modern processors.
 Processor Cores in Nvidia GeForce Architecture are called CUDA Cores.
 The GPU chips used are GP100, GP102, GP104, GP106, GP107 and GP108.

 Pascal also features NVIDIA GameWorks technologies for smoother gameplay and cinematic experiences.
 It also includes the new 360-degree image capture and supports G-Sync.
 The successor of Pascal GPU architecture is Volta and is used in gaming and workstation graphics cards from Nvidia.